wcfrobert/ezanchor/README.md

 ### Stilt Mode

 In stilt mode, the equipment geometry does not change, instead we are rotating the force/moment vector.

-Very Important to note that 0th degree is actually +Y and degree is measured from vertical axis.
+Please note that 0th degree refers to Fp being applied in the +Y direction.
+Angle $\theta$ is measured from the vertical +Y axis.